One of the bedrooms at the Tromso Ice Domes with ice carvings and reindeer pelts on the bed

 The Ice Domes are truly a selfie paradise!

-Yes!
-The Tromso Ice Domes hotel is constructed every year from scratch, and when you visit, you’ll learn how on an information video shown in their ice cinema.
+One of the coolest things about the Tromsø Ice Domes is that it is constructed every year from scratch.
+When you visit, you’ll learn how on an information video — shown in their ice cinema, naturally.

-Each year, a team of dozens of builders use several thousand tons of ice from a nearby river in order to build the ice hotel…. all in the pitch-black embrace of the polar night.
+Each year, a team of dozens of builders use several thousand tons of ice from a nearby river in order to build the ice structure…. all in the pitch-black embrace of the polar night.
+It takes about one month to construct the Tromso Ice Domes.

 A sculpture of a woman made of ice inside the ice hotel with a soft orange lighting